opengisch/qgis-server-light/docs/src/usage.worker.local.md

+## Run the worker locally

+!!! warning
+    Currently local development is tested only on Linux machines.
+We know, that **Windows or MacOS are *not* working** with the approaches described here.

 This variant is meant to be used for development purpose.
 In any case you need a running redis instance where QGIS-Server-Light can handle the jobs.
 See [Docker Usage](usage.qsl.docker.md#spin-up-a-redis-instance) for instructions how to spin up your own local